FranklinZhang1992/myblog/source/_posts/write-task-scheduler-with-java.md

 }
 ```
 - After we set the arrays for each of the field, all preparations for calculating next run time are done.
 Below is the work flow which can make the calculating algorithm easier to understand:
-  - A table indicates the crontab fields and the arrays which contain all valid values of the field.
+  - A table indicates the Crontab fields and the arrays which contain all valid values of the field.
 ```
 +--------------+-----------------+
 |    Field     |     Array       |